nhlives/GoogleSmartHomeSignedJWT/README.md

 https://developers.google.com/assistant/smarthome/develop/report-state
 https://developers.google.com/assistant/smarthome/develop/request-sync

-Google doesn't provide a .Net solutions as they do for Node.js and Java.
+Google doesn't provide a .Net solution as they do for Node.js and Java.
 There are solutions available at http://jwt.io.

 In order to get your GoogleHome app certified, you must implement at least request sync.